javaoffers/briefest/readme.md

  Simplify mybatis development.
 Make writing SQL like writing java code.
  Here we call it JQL.
 And form a set of JQL API process to reduce the SQL error rate.
- JQL is designed to decompose complex SQL into simple SQL, so JQL is designed to support up to two table associated queries.
+ JQL is designed to decompose complex SQL into simple SQL, so JQL is designed to support up to 3 table associated queries.
  We do not recommend joining more than 3 tables.
  This reduces the readability and maintainability of SQL.
  And new writing formats are supported in modelhelper.